conda-forge/conda-forge.github.io/src/orga/guidelines.rst

 Intended Usage
 ==============

-Maintainers' time and CI resources are what enable conda-forge.
-They are just as scarce as valuable. conda-forge has enough capacity to support releasing packages, but not developing them.
+Maintainers' time and CI resources are what enable ``conda-forge``.
+They are just as scarce as valuable. ``conda-forge`` has enough capacity to support releasing packages, but not developing them.

-Publishing a package to conda-forge signals it is suitable for users not involved with development.
+Publishing a package to ``conda-forge`` signals it is suitable for users not involved with development.
 However, publishing does not always happen error-free.
 Multiple commits are acceptable when debugging issues with the release process itself.

 Fortunately, there are options for optimizing the development of a package.
-  - `conda-smithy <https://github.com/conda-forge/conda-smithy>`__ is a tool used by conda-forge itself to manage feedstocks. conda-smithy can be used to create an internal development feedstock that is separate from conda-forge.
+  - `conda-smithy <https://github.com/conda-forge/conda-smithy>`__ is a tool used by ``conda-forge`` itself to manage feedstocks. conda-smithy can be used to create an internal development feedstock that is separate from ``conda-forge``.
   - `ci-helpers <https://github.com/astropy/ci-helpers>`__ is a set of scripts that drive various CI services using environment variables.

 Renaming Packages